Namecheap vs Hostinger 2026: Which Web Host Actually Wins?

 Key Features

-- hPanel — custom-built, lightweight, genuinely intuitive
+- hPanel — custom-built, lightweight, and genuinely intuitive

-- AI Website Builder — improved significantly through 2025-2026
+- AI Website Builder — significantly better since early 2025

 - Weekly backups on Starter, daily on Premium+